 Elizabeth Derby West died only seven years after her divorce.
 She left her property to her three daughters, and forbade them from giving any of it to their father.

-The house Elizabeth Derby West grew up in is now part of the Salem Maritime National Historic Site.
+The house Elizabeth Derby West grew up in now belongs to the Salem Maritime National Historic Site.